L-kook/ion/README.md

 # Ion.js ⚡

-## JavaScript Runtime for Rust Embedders
+## A JavaScript Runtime for Rust

+Ion is a JavaScript runtime for integrating a JavaScript engine within a Rust program.
+This is useful for cases like building out a JavaScript powered plug-in system - but it can also be used directly from a stand alone executable.

 Goals:
 - ✅ Easy to use high-level API (Inspired by napi-rs)